YoshikiKubotani/arbitrary_mpl_figures/resources/instruction.md

-This markdown file is a simple instruction on using the `mpl_px_layout` library.
-The `mpl_px_layout` is having only one function called `make_fixed_pixel_size_axes`.
+This markdown file is a simple instruction on using the `arblay` library.
+The `arblay` is having only one function called `make_fixed_pixel_size_axes`.
 And you can generate a figure with a few Axes inside by specifying each argument.

 Since you can see the explanation of each argument by reading the docstring of the function, here, I provide the step of making `ax_w_px`, `ax_h_px`, `ax_w_margin_px`, and `ax_h_margin_px` arguments from the objective figure you have in your mind.